Birth Order Theory: Insights Into Your Personality

 - Can be protective or helpful towards others

 The second child and middle children began their lives, sharing the attention of their parents with the firstborn.
 By having an older sibling as a role model, the second child often tries to catch up with them.
 Adler believes the second child is most likely to be better adjusted in life.
 A second child could be:

 - Lacking the undivided attention of parents

 - A peacemaker

 - Developing abilities the first child doesn't exhibit to gain attention

 Many have heard of the "middle child syndrome" and the difficulties these children can present.
 Considering the significant changes they deal with early in life, it's no wonder they could become frustrated or resentful.
-Not only do they lose their "youngest child" status, they have to share their attention with older and younger siblings.
-Middle children of bigger families often aren't as competitive as a single middle child since parents' attention is spread thinner.
+Not only do they lose their "youngest child" status, but they also have to share their attention with older and younger siblings.
+Middle children of bigger families often aren't as competitive as single middle children, since their parents' attention is spread thinner.
 Middle children in bigger families are more prone to using cooperation to get what they want.
 Middle child traits include:

 - Can feel life is unfair

 - Can be even-tempered